Geek History

 Bjo Trimble and the Good Ship Enterprise

-The legendary Star Trek fan played a significant role in the early days of the sci-fi franchise, including organizing a “Save Star Trek” campaign during the 1960s.
+The legendary Star Trek fan and her husband John played a significant role in the early days of the sci-fi franchise, including the organization of a “Save Star Trek” campaign during the 1960s.

 Grover Krantz: In Search of Bigfoot